JFLarvoire/SysToolsLib/C/include/README.md

 - Put a `Files.mak`, and others *mak* as needed in each subproject's subdirectory.
   (No need to duplicate the include directory in each subdirectory!)
-- Run `include/configure.bat` once in the top directory.
+- Run `include\configure.bat` once in the top directory.
-  Run `include/make.bat` in the top directory to rebuild all subprojects recursively.
+  Run `make.bat` in the top directory to rebuild all subprojects recursively.

 6) A project with several programs, each having several sources, and all these sources in the same directory.